dip-proto/fastly.js/fastly-vcl/vcl-functions/accept_header_functions.md

 ### Parameters

-- `available_charsets`: Colon-separated list of charsets available for the resource
+- `available_charsets`: Colon-separated list of charsets available for the resource (must be a literal string, not a variable)
-- `default_charset`: Fallback charset if no match is found
+- `default_charset`: Fallback charset if no match is found (must be a literal string)
 - `accept_charset_header`: The Accept-Charset header value to parse

 ### Return Value